MicrosoftDocs/win32/desktop-src/tablet/alternatelist-element.md

 ---
-Description: 'Contains the set of Alternate elements that hold the alternates returned by the recognizer for the parent InkWord element.
-The alternates are ordered by the recognizer''s confidence in the alternate, with highest first.' ms.assetid: '76c9b923-bad8-4c08-9b31-199d4f7aaeff'
+Description: Contains the set of Alternate elements that hold the alternates returned by the recognizer for the parent InkWord element.
+The alternates are ordered by the recognizers confidence in the alternate, with highest first. ms.assetid: 76c9b923-bad8-4c08-9b31-199d4f7aaeff
 title: AlternateList Element
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AlternateList Element